-The jewel of Rutherford County, Lake Lure was created in 1927 when the hydro-electric dam was built.
-Original plans for a resort community were permanently interrupted by the Great Depression, so your experience today is a similar one to what folks experienced when it was built.
-Lake Lure is considered a private lake with public access.
+The jewel of Rutherford County, Lake Lure was created in 1927 when the hydroelectric dam was built.
+Original plans for a resort community were permanently interrupted by the Great Depression, so your experience today is a similar one to what folks experienced when it was completed.
+With homes dotting the shoreline, Lake Lure is considered a private lake with public access.

 The lake features two marinas providing support for boaters of every stripe.
 Available rentals range from boats, kayaks and canoes to equipment for water skiing and fishing.
 You'll also find a separate public beach, the charming Flowering Bridge, restaurants, lake tours, water park activities, ziplines and plenty of free parking.